spruceUI/Themes/README.md

 </tr>
 </table>

-Themes here are in .7z format, you can place them into your Themes folder and spruce will automatically unzip them.
+Themes here are in .7z format, you can place them into your `/Themes` folder and spruce will automatically unzip them on next boot.